section-engineering-education/engineering-education/content/articles/testing-java-projects-using-junit-and-mockito-doing-more-with-mockito/index.md

 ---
 [Unit testing](https://en.wikipedia.org/wiki/Unit_testing) is the most vital form of testing.
 Unit testing offers a means to test the individual code components as isolated units.
 The key in unit testing is the isolation of program units.
 <!--more-->
-[Mockito](https://site.mockito.org/) is one of the the most popular mocking framework for Java projects.
-It offers intuitive matchers that allow programmers to mock the behaviours of dependencies.
+[Mockito](https://site.mockito.org/) is one of the most popular mocking frameworks for Java projects.
+It offers intuitive matchers that allow programmers to mock the behaviors of dependencies.

 The tutorial aims to guide readers on how to write effective unit tests using Mockito and JUnit.